oroinc/documentation/crm/user_guide_roles/marketing_tools/sending_email_campaign_via_mailchimp.rst

 |

 .. note:: Please note that sometimes Mailchimp's summary information may not match the OroCRM summary in the same report.
 This may happen because one set of statistics comes from Mailchimp directly.
 The other is generated as we receive specific reporting data back about recipients.

-These statistics will help you understand the outcome of your campaign and let you filter contacts for the next one.

 For instance, if you need to exclude customers who did not open your email from the next campaign, go to **Marketing>Marketing List>Create